dianlight/deployer/README.markdown

 # Deployer #

 ** ATTENTION **
-This is a early alpha version and is not tested in all condition and environment.
+This is a early alpha version and is not tested in all condition and environments.
 Use with CAUTION only as Technology Preview not on production environment.
 ** ATTENTION **